-Note: FR = Free Ridership

 † Navigant will coordinate with ComEd to determine appropriate dates to pull tracking data extracts for each wave.

 Tracking System Review

 Navigant will perform tracking system review in waves in CY2020, as well as reviewing the final tracking data.
 The Wave 1 of M&V sampling is expected to cover about half of the projects, depending on the expected distribution of CY2020 completed projects over the year.